maciejhirsz/logos/README.md

 [![Crates.io license shield](https://img.shields.io/crates/l/logos.svg)](https://crates.io/crates/logos)

 **Logos** works by:

-+ Resolving all logical branching of token definitions into a tree.
++ Resolving all logical branching of token definitions into a state machine.
 + Optimizing complex patterns into [Lookup Tables](https://en.wikipedia.org/wiki/Lookup_table).
-+ Always using a Lookup Table for the first byte of a token.
-+ Producing code that never backtracks, thus running at linear time or close to it.
++ Avoiding backtracking, unwinding loops, and batching reads to minimize bounds checking.

 In practice it means that for most grammars the lexing performance is virtually unaffected by the number of tokens defined in the grammar.
 Or, in other words, **it is really fast**.